real-sensible/LatiniumShader/readme.md

 There are other solutions out there as well, like PCSS or CSM, but distortion is the easiest one to wrap your head around.
 That's why I used that in this example pack.
 It has absolutely nothing to do with the fact that I have no idea how PCSS works.

+## Latinium Shader Development
+This project begins the experimental Latinium shader.
+Current work adds scaffolding for advanced lighting such as ambient occlusion, specular highlights and future global illumination.
+Many functions are placeholders for now and will be expanded in later iterations.